ihrke/pypillometry/docs/installation.rst

 - :mod:`numpy`, :mod:`scipy` and :mod:`matplotlib`
 - :mod:`cmdstanpy`

+If you want to ready Eyelink's .edf files directly, you can install the [`eyelinkio`](https://github.com/scott-huberty/eyelinkio) package.

-It is useful to access :mod:`pypillometry` through Jupyter or Jupyter Notebook, so installing those packages is also useful but not necessary.
+It can be useful to access :mod:`pypillometry` through Jupyter or Jupyter Notebook, so installing those packages is also useful but not necessary.

 All requirements can be installed by running `pip install -r requirements.txt`.